temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ![](/img/remote-codec-server-solution.svg)

 This is where a Codec Server comes into play.
 The server exposes your Payload Codec’s encode and decode methods via HTTP interface.
-This allows tctl and the WebUI to use the Payload Codec to encrypt and decrypt data as needed.
+This allows tctl and the WebUI to use the Payload Codec to encrypt and decrypt data as needed, aided by an instance of the Data Converter when necessary.

 ## Configuration